Contents On This Page

 Below are some nail care materials and their uses.

 1. Nail cutter

-The first tool that usually comes to mind when carrying out a manicure or pedicure exercise is the nail cutter.
+The first tool that usually comes to mind when carrying out a manicure or pedicure exercise is the nail cutter or clipper.

-The nails, which happens to be one of the dirtiest parts of our body capable of causing harm to the entire body need to be trimmed regularly.
-This nails can be trimmed either with a nail cutter or nail scissors.
+The nails, which happens to be one of the dirtiest parts of our body capable of causing harm to the entire body, need to be trimmed regularly.
+These nails can be cut either with a nail cutter or nail scissors.

 How To Use Nail Cutter